pauljickling/pauljickling.github.io/_posts/2018-09-18-debugging-with-grep.markdown

 `grep addItem -r --exclude-dir=node_modules`

 This excluded all the npm dependencies the project was using, and eliminated thousands of results down to two!
-With a couple of thoughtful queries, recrusive grep searches is one of the most powerful debugging tools I know of.
+With a couple of thoughtful queries, recursive grep searches is one of the most powerful debugging tools I know of.
+As you get more comfortable with grep and other tools available in the Linux command line you will be able to accomplish even more.
+For example, you could output your grep search into a file that can be referenced there instead of the standard output on the terminal:

+`grep -Hn [0-9] file_name.txt > search_results.txt`

+Here we are using the `-Hn` flag which will prefix our output with the filename and line number.
+We are using a regular expression for our search pattern that will look for any digits, and it outputs the file to search_results.txt.